-Talking excitement | It wasnt that long ago that my niece suggested that both my sister and I maybe had ADHD (so we already share a love of Ottolenghi and breast cancer, so seriously what is one more thing)!
-You might well ask why I drop the big “BC” in from time to time…it is simple…to serve as a constant reminder to you all to stay on top of your mammograms and great take care of yourself…which has always been and quite possibly continues to be the only true purpose behind my blogging, camouflaged as incessant food chatter.
+Talking excitement | It wasn’t that long ago that my niece suggested that both my sister and I maybe had ADHD (so we already share a love of Ottolenghi and breast cancer, so seriously, what is one more thing)!
+You might well ask why I drop the big “BC” in from time to time…it is simple…to serve as a constant reminder to you all to stay on top of your mammograms and take excellent take care of yourself…which has always been and quite possibly continues to be the only true purpose behind my blogging, camouflaged as incessant food chatter.

-“When it rains look for RAINBOWS.
-When it’s dark look for STARS”.
+“When it rains, look for RAINBOWS.
+When it’s dark, look for STARS”.
 FionaChilds.com

-It does however make me question why we are all so quick to try to hang labels on our behaviour!
+However, it makes me question why we are all so quick to try to hang labels on our behaviour!
 I love shopping.
 I love homewares.
-I love clothes and so the love just keeps on pouring out all over the shop…so does this mean I am a shopaholic or does it simply mean I am passionate when it comes to gorgeous things?
+I love clothes, so the love keeps on pouring out all over the shop…so does this mean I am a shopaholic or does it simply mean I am passionate about beautiful things?

 Interestingly, I googled shopaholic the other day to see if I had any of the same traits.
 Remarkably, I almost got a perfect score.
 So now I have ADHD…and I am a shopaholic!
-So help me if I start reading up on people who need to hang all the same colours together in their wardrobe, or store their spice jars in alphabetical order!
+So help me if I start reading up on people who need to hang all the same colours together in their wardrobes or store their spice jars in alphabetical order!

 Now back to earth | another one of my obsessions, homewares.
-I adored the earthy heartiness of these Danish ceramics pictured below and I am little frustrated that I did not purchase any and bring them home with me to add to our already heavily (maybe obsessive) range of plates and serving trays.
-That said, I am sure I can find a little more space…just might need to move the other half out!
+I adored the earthy heartiness of these Danish ceramics pictured below.
+I am a little frustrated that I did not purchase any and bring them home to add to our already heavily (maybe obsessive) range of plates and serving trays.
+I am sure I can find a little more space…just might need to move the other half out!

 Photo |Ondene Transvaal, Double Bay, New South Wales.
 A Nordic range by K. H. Wurtz (an internationally sought-after Father and Son team of studio ceramics, located in Horsens, Denmark.
-Exclusively sold in Australia at Ondene.
+Exclusively sold in Australia at Ondine.

-Photo | K. H. Wurtz Go see for yourself just how wonderful they are | There is something so fabulous about the tools, colours and textures all sitting so harmoniously together on their website.
+Photo | K. H. Wurtz Go see for yourself just how wonderful they are | There is something fabulous about the tools, colours, and textures sitting so harmoniously together on their website.

 Photo | taken from K.W.Kurtz website.
 It reminds me of that utterly sexy scene from the movie “Ghost” with Patrick Swayze and Demi Moore getting down and dirty in clay.
 This was one of my best movie scenes and soundtrack of all time.
-Maybe I am getting old when I start to think potting is the new sexy!
+Maybe I am getting old when I think potting is the new sexy!

 My time to get down and dirty | So it is only to be expected that I now want desperately to do a ceramic class.
-When I told my sister, she said “but you know you won’t be content making an ashtray…you will want to make a full dinner set”.
-I wasn’t quite sure what point she was trying to make, because of course I want to make a full dinner set (who smokes anyway)!
+When I told my sister, she said, “but you know you won’t be content making an ashtray…you will want to make a full dinner set”.
+I wasn’t sure what point she was trying to make because I wanted to make a complete dinner set (who smokes anyway)!
 I enrolled and started my first lesson today!
-Stay posted, you never know what fabulous things I might come up with, or be warned, you might never know what you might get for your birthday.
+Stay posted; you never know what fabulous things I might come up with, or be warned, you might never know what you might get for your birthday.

 Photo | This photo was taken today at my first pottery lesson (SO not sexy).
-When I asked Graham Hay, my instructor where the potting wheel was located, he said “we are a ghost free studio”.
+When I asked Graham Hay, my instructor, where the potting wheel was located, he said, “we are a ghost-free studio”.
 Oh seriously…what have I let myself in for!